core-wg/core-problem-details/draft-ietf-core-problem-details.md

 `custom-problem-detail-entries` slot according to the procedure described in
 {{new-cpdk}}.

+## Standard Problem Detail Entries {#new-spdk}

+Beyond the Standard Problem Detail keys defined in {{cddl}}, additional Standard Problem Detail keys can be registered in the `standard-problem-detail-entries` slot (see {{iana-spdk}}).

+Standard Problem Detail keys are negative integers, so they never can conflict with Custom Problem Detail keys defined for a problem type (which are unsigned integers or URIs.)

+In summary, the keys for Standard Problem Detail entries are in a global namespace that is not specific to a particular application domain.

+Consumers of a Concise Problem Details instance MUST ignore any Standard Problem Detail entries that they do not recognize; this allows problem types to evolve.

 ## Custom Problem Detail Entries {#new-cpdk}

 Applications may extend the Problem Details document with